 WealthStep is designed to be a general helpful guide and aid users/clients in improving their planning relative to their goals and needs.
 Depending on your circumstances, you may benefit from advice from a financial planner that considers specifics to your situation, if applicable, that are not factored in WealthStep calculation estimates.
-If you need financial planning help with additional customization, contact WealthStep to explore optional Financial Planning projects engagements through a WealthStep advisor, or a referral to a third party financial planner.
+If you need financial planning help with additional customization, contact WealthStep to explore optional Financial Planning projects engagements through a WealthStep advisor, or a referral to a third party financial planner. test

 Given the unpredictable nature of investment markets, inflation and other factors, users/clients should understand that advice is designed to improve outcomes, but does not intend to and cannot predict specific outcomes, despite what might appear to be precise numbers or recommendations resulting from estimated future projections and user inputs.
 Depending on your circumstances, you may benefit from advice from an objective, fee-only financial planner that considers factors specific to your situation and/or if your circumstances that are not adequately addressed by WealthStep’s advice process.
 In certain cases, WealthStep is available to provide such financial planning services on a project basis for an additional fee, or may suggest the use of an outside financial planner.